 Where to stay at Shimba Hills: Visiting the sanctuary is doable as a day trip from Diani Beach, but staying inside the reserve is an amazing nature experience to consider.

 Shimba Hills Lodge is one of the best lodges around and overlooks the reserve.
 It also includes all meals during your stay.
 I didn’t stay there myself, but it looks pretty cool!

 If you’re on a tight budget, you can also stay in Kwale town at Kwale Golden Guest House starting at $14 per night.

-Diani Beach is an incredible destination.
+Diani Beach is an incredible destination beyond its resorts.
 Whether you’re looking to relax or have an adventure-filled trip, you’ll definitely find it here.

 Diani Beach is a big tourist destination and it isn’t short of accommodation options for all types of travelers.
 While here, I stayed at two different locations, one was a hostel and the other was more of a resort hotel.

 I first stayed at Diani Backpackers, which is an amazing hostel (and a total steal for the price).
 This hostel has a reputation for being a party hub, but I didn’t experience that while I was there (I visited Diani Beach during the low season, so that might be why!).
 If you’d rather stray away from the party scene, opt for Stilts Backpackers Hostel – while I didn’t stay there myself, I did visit it quite often for dinner!

 The second place I stayed in was a more high-end one at Bidi Badu Beach Resort.
 It boasts cozy rooms, two pools, and all the beach-front goodness.
 I can’t recommend this place enough!